Transient Tachypnea of the Newborn (TTN)

 A nasal cannula (soft tubes fixed under the baby’s nostrils).

 An oxygen hood (a clear plastic box that fits around the baby’s head).

 A CPAP (continuous positive airway pressure) machine.
 This machine pushes a small amount of air continuously into the baby’s lungs.
 It helps hold open the airways and clear fluid.
 The air is blown through a mask that goes over the baby's nose.
 CPAP may be used with or without supplemental oxygen.

 What Are the Long-Term Effects?

 In most cases, TTN causes no complications and clears up within 72 hours.
-Breast or bottle feeding may not be possible until the baby is able to breathe normally.
-There are no known long-term effects on the baby’s lungs.
-Your baby’s healthcare provider can tell you more about your baby’s situation.
+Breast or bottle feeding may not be possible until your baby is able to breathe normally.
+There are no known long-term effects on your baby’s lungs.
+Your baby’s health care provider can tell you more about your baby’s situation.